1 What is assistive technology?

-- makes it possible for a disabled person to use a computer
+- makes it possible for a person with a disability to use a computer;

-Assistive technology, or enabling technology, can also be used in a wider sense to refer to any technology used by disabled people to enable them to carry out a task.
+Assistive technology, or ‘enabling technology’, can also be used in a wider sense to refer to any technology used by people with disabilities to enable them to carry out a task.
 For example, a definition from Doyle and Robson (2002) describes it as ‘equipment and software that are used to maintain or improve the functional capabilities of a person with a disability’ (p.
 44).

-Assistive technologies can facilitate access to teaching material by bridging the ‘access gap’ between the teaching material and the learner.
-The materials may not have to be altered if it has been designed appropriately, and if the learner can access them using suitable assistive technologies.
-There is often a learning curve associated with becoming skilled in their usage, and this should always be borne in mind.
-Whilst assistive technologies may make the difference between a learner having access to learning materials or having none, they may not completely remove all barriers or provide the same experience that other learners are getting.
+However, it is important to remember that there is often a learning curve associated with becoming skilled in the use of assistive technology.
+Also, while assistive technology may make the difference between a learner having access to learning materials or having none, it may not remove all barriers or provide the same experience that other learners are getting.

 - access to and manipulation of sounds and images.

-Assistive technology includes hardware such as scanners, adapted keyboards or hearing aids, and software such as text-to-speech or thought organisation software.
-Assistive technology is often associated with high-tech systems such as speech recognition software, but it can include low-tech solutions such as arm rests or wrist guards (adapted from Banes and Seale, 2002).
+This includes hardware such as scanners, adapted keyboards or hearing aids, and software, such as text-to-speech or thought-organisation software.
+Assistive technology is often associated with high-tech systems, for example speech recognition software, but it can also include low-tech solutions, such as arm rests or wrist guards (adapted from Banes & Seale, 2002).